Anna-Mestres/fab_challenge_I/README.md

 ### Materials and Digital Fabrication

 The materials that we choose to use for create the game are:
-  * Rope
+  * Rope (depending on the size of the parts, if these are large the string is better to be large to improve mobility.)
-  * Sprays for colorize
+  * Sprays for colorize (another type of paint can be used if the material is different, to taste.)
-  * Cardboard for the pieces
+  * Cardboard 4 mm for the prototypes
+  * MDF 3mm (two boards of 1000 x 600 mm)
     ![Our materials](images/materials.jpg)
     *Materials that we used*

 The Digital Fabrication that we use are:

-  * Laser cut
+  * Laser cut (Trotec Speedy 400)
-  * Rhino
+  * Rhino (Rhino 5 is the version to keep the files for make work the laser machine in this case)
-  * Illustrator
+  * Illustrator (Inskcape it's open resource it could be used too)
     ![Our tools](images/tools.jpg)
     *Tools that we use*

-We've chosen these materials because they're accessible to everyone and you can even give this DIY dynamic.

 ### Prototype 3

 Once we got the files done, we went to cut it with the laser so we could test them.

-The Multicam 2000 Laser for cutting the mm cardboard.
+Trotec Speedy 400 laser for cutting the 4 mm cardboard.
 With the parameters:
-  * Power :
+  * Power : 40
-  * Speed :
+  * Speed : 1
-  * Frequency :
+  * Frequency : 1000

 ![Laser prototype 3](images/laser3.jpeg)
 *Laser cut with the third prototype*